BenMagyar/form-hooks/README.md

 Easily create forms in React components -- with hooks!
 Essentially a dumbed down version of [Formik][] using hooks.
-There are definitely some missing cases here (for instance resetting the form on value changes, per field validation and validation on blur) 🤷‍♂️.
+There are definitely some missing cases here (for instance resetting the form on value changes, per field validation and React native) 🤷‍♂️.

 ## Getting Started